-This soup is great for late spring/early summer.
+This Soup au Pistou Recipe is great for late spring/early summer.
 You can substitute vegetables based on whatever is seasonal at the time.
 You could also substitute other small white beans.

 1 pound / 16 oz / 450 g dried flageolet beans, soaked for at least 4 hours, preferably overnight, then drained